obokhove/wetropolis20162020/feedback/README.md

 # Wetropolis I & II feedback

-Scroll down for showcasings at: 1) Churchtown, 2) Leeds' Armley Museum, 3) Cambridge, and 4) Imperial College (and upcoming showcase at Sheffield "Flood modelling and forecasting challenges in industry workshop" 11/12-06-2020).
-Well over 1000 people have now experienced what a return period is for an extreme flood with Wetropolis.
+Well over 1000 people have now experienced in person what a return period (or ``Annual'' Event Probability) is for an extreme flood by viewing the Wetropolis Flood Demonstrator in action.

 ## Wetropolis showcasings